RupertSutherland/pdmap/README.md

 The fortran codes are currently manually compiled and run from a linux script.
 Gmsh is also used.

-A python interface, tools to streamline the workflow, and better documentation are currently under development
+A python interface, tools to streamline the workflow, and better documentation are currently under development.
 - Contact Rupert Sutherland, Victoria University of Wellington.